MacMusic | PcMusic | 440 Software | 440 Forums | 440TV | Zicos

 $129.99 at B & H Photo

-Let’s face it, the competition is very close in the top tier of 20Gbps external drives, with name-brand contenders trading wins up and down the benchmark charts.
-Nevertheless, a winner is a winner, and cumulatively, the Lexar nudged out our previous champ, Crucial’s X10 Pro, even if only by a hair.
+The competition is fierce in the top tier of 20Gbps external drives, with name-brand contenders trading wins up and down our benchmark charts.
+Nevertheless, a winner is a winner, and cumulatively, the Lexar SL600 Blaze edged out our previous champ, Crucial’s X10 Pro, by a hair.

-The upshot is that you can expect excellent performance from the Lexar SL600.
 On top of that, it comes in a uniquely shaped form factor, complete with an opening to accommodate a lanyard, if that’s how you roll.
 You can even take the highly portable drive’s design a step further by opting for the SL660 variant that comes with RGB lighting around its miniature handle.
-The drive comes with the standard five year warranty.
+The SL600 is backed by a five-year warranty — two years longer than the norm for external drives.

-When performance is this closely matched among products, the determining factor should be price.
-And in that respect, too, the SL600 is neck-and-neck with the Crucial X10 Pro, and priced slightly to significantly cheaper than some of its competitors, at least as of this writing — particularly at the 2TB level.
+When performance is this closely matched among products, the determining factor is price.
+In that respect also, the SL600 is neck-and-neck with the Crucial X10 Pro, and as of this writing, priced slightly to significantly cheaper than many of its competitors — particularly at the 2TB level.

 Read our full